 Detector Characterisation Laboratory (DCL)

 The department PSS is in the process of establishing a laboratory to characterise 1D and 2D detectors for future space instrument developments.
-Additional novel components of electro-optical imaging systems like Fabry-Perot filter and Acousto-Optical Tunable Filters (AOTF) will be tested and evaluated for future application.
-The laboratory includes a high performance data acquisition system, a big data storage system and an optical bench.
-An illumination system, cooling system and x-y actuator system allow the complete evaluation of the electro-optical performance of detectors.
+State of the art sensors and novel components of electro-optical imaging systems like Fabry-Perot filter will be tested and evaluated for future applications.
+The laboratory includes a high-performance data acquisition system, a big data storage system and an optical bench.
+An illumination system, vacuum cooling system and x-y actuator system for single-pixel illumination complement the setup and allow the complete evaluation of the electro-optical performance of detectors.
+Thus, important detector figures of merit such as responsivity, detectivity, noise equivalent temperature difference, dark current, linearity, dynamic range, well depth, pixel response non-uniformity, crosstalk and the modular transfer function can be determined.

 Missions involved